dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 The state of the application when returning from the NinjaGenerator call

-The matching NinjaGenerator stack item is popped from the stack, but it’s not discarded, because the ninjaIterator keeps a reference to it.
+The matching NinjaGenerator stack item is popped from the stack, but it's not discarded, because the ninjaIterator keeps a reference to it.
 You can see it as an analogue to closures.
 In closures, we need to keep alive the variables that are alive at the moment the function closure is created, so our functions keep a reference to the environment in which they were created.
 In this way, we make sure that the environment and its variables are alive as long as the function itself.
 Generators, on the other hand, have to be able to resume their execution.
-Because the execution of all functions is handled by execution contexts, the iterator keeps a reference to its execution context, so that it’s alive for as long as the iterator needs it.
+Because the execution of all functions is handled by execution contexts, the iterator keeps a reference to its execution context, so that it's alive for as long as the iterator needs it.

 Another interesting thing happens when we call the next method on the iterator: